-The adult/gerontology and family nurse practitioner concentrations prepare the advanced practice nurse to serve as a primary care provider.
+The Adult-Gerontology Primary Care Nurse Practitioner and Family Nurse Practitioner concentrations prepare the advanced practice nurse to serve as a primary care provider.

 - Designed as a part-time program to accommodate students working in health care.

-- Satisfactory completion of the MSN curriculum requires a minimum of 42 (adult/gerontology nurse practitioner) or 49 (family nurse practitioner) credit hours of graduate work.
+- Satisfactory completion of the MSN curriculum requires a minimum of 42 (Adult-Gerontology Primary Care Nurse Practitioner) or 49 (Family Nurse Practitioner) credit hours of graduate work.

 - Courses are taught by expert faculty, with a majority holding national certification as APRNs in a variety of specialties.